Contents

 Initial Screening

 All submissions to Interdisciplinary Journal of Nursing and Health (IJNH) undergo an initial technical screening by the Editorial Office.
-The journal operates a strict double-blind peer review process.
+The journal operates a strict double-anonymous peer-review process.
 Authors and reviewers remain anonymous to each other throughout the review process, and all identifying information is removed from manuscripts prior to review.

 This process ensures that the manuscript: